hpdobrica/digital-garden-public/Continuous Improvement.md

 date : 21-10-2022
 ---

 Continuous Improvement is a mindset of applying small, consistent changes in order to achieve big results.
-For how similar ideas apply to business world, also see [[01 Inbox/Kaizen]].
+For how similar ideas apply to business world, also see [[Kaizen]].

 It can be a little unintuitive to see why this approach is so effective, so let's try to lay down some ideas and examples to make it clearer.